 “That’s right,” the fox said, growing bold,

 “all you need do is lay down here,

 lie still and let me do the rest.”

 And so lay I down in the field

 and closed my eyes in wait,

-anticipating a gentle kiss
+expecting but a gentle kiss

 to lead me to my final fate.

-But suddenly he sprung at me,
+When suddenly he sprung at me,

 eyes glowing and teeth bared.